Harassment & Unwanted Attention

 - Avoidance is the safest tactic.
 Try to avoid situations that may be dangerous, such as being out late at night by yourself or being alone with someone you do not know well.

-- Many female participants may find it more comfortable to be in the company of a male fellow participant while in public places, as this may decrease sexual harassment.
+- Female-identifying participants may find it more comfortable to be in the company of a male-identifying participant or group while in public places, as this may decrease sexual harassment.

 - Participants should be supportive of one another.
 If you are among a group of CLS participants and you notice that another participant is receiving unwanted attention, suggest that the group move elsewhere.

 You can find additional information about your health and safety abroad in the Health and Safety section of this handbook.

 Sexual Harassment and Sexual Violence

 Sexual harassment and sexual violence can be perpetrated by those you are familiar with or with those whom you have never met before.
 Being in an unfamiliar environment and away from your domestic support network can add an additional level of distress to any difficult experience, including coping with sexual harassment and sexual violence.
 The CLS Program seeks to decrease the risk of sexual harassment and sexual violence by providing training for all CLS participants and staff to clarify the CLS Program’s definitions of sexual harassment and sexual violence.
 Additionally, the CLS Program speaks with participants before and during the program about health and safety considerations in their host community, and CLS onsite staff are available to provide support to participants throughout the program.
 However, it is important to note that even when all precautions are taken, sexual harassment and sexual violence can occur.

 Sexual harassment or violence is never the fault of the victim.
 If you are a victim of sexual harassment or assault, the CLS Program will provide nonjudgmental support and help meet your needs to the best of our ability.